 - Avoid cropped tops or low-cut pants.

-- You shouldn't wear anything that calls attention to your attire.
+- You shouldn't wear anything that calls attention to your attire or requires constant adjusting.

 - Keep your jewelry simple and understated.